rodneyosodo/bookish-rotary-phone-blog/blog2-12facor.md

 1. The remote device is in charge of checking for updates, downloading the new version, and installing it on its system.
 2. The cloud server is in charge of creating, delivering, and managing updates to linked devices.

+Security is key in IoT and we would need a way to verify that the binary file being downloaded is the correct file and not a malware.
+This can be done by both systems, IoT device and the Server.
+In this case, we use the server and ensure the communication is encrypted in between.
+This will reduce the IoT device work while sending the work to the server.

 ## Circuit

 ![ESP32-DHT11 Circuit](https://circuits4you.com/wp-content/uploads/2019/01/ESP32-DHT11-and-DHT22-Interfacing.png)